najanijohnson/CystFinder/README.md

 - `output_directory`: Path to the directory where the processed images and results will be saved.
 Note this will be where the repo is saved on your device.

 ### `mcherry_quantification.py`
-This Python script is designed to automate mcherry quantification different than the `mcherry_quantification.ijm` macro which is used to create the images to run within this file.
+This script is designed to quantify mCherry+ kidney tubules in microscopy slides.
+Themcherry_quantification.ijm macro should be used to create the images to run with this script.

 Usage:
 python mcherry_quantification.py